bingo-bango-corp/documentation/2 Implementation.md

 ### Finding nearby jobs

 Now that I knew roughly what entities I needed and what they looked like, I had to decide on some data formats.
-The biggest challenge: Location.
+The biggest challenge: location.

 Initially, I stored location as coordinates — latitude and longitude.
 I quickly realized this was a dead end, because my main use case for jobs was _finding all jobs within a certain radius of a user_.
 With the query types provided by Firestore, it is impossible query on lat and long directly, meaning the only possible way would have been to retrieve _all_ jobs and then perform complicated client-side arithmetic to filter those jobs outside a certain radius.
 Which was not an acceptable way of solving this.